jheled/royalur/doc/luck.rst

   Luck: Ishtar -110.52  Clueless 26.61

-Ishtar sat with a single piece on the homestretch for about 50 moves while clueless raced off 4 pieces.
-The luck difference was 1.36 points, not enough to overcome Clueless throwing away 0.85 points during the game.
+Ishtar sat with a single piece on the home stretch for 50 moves or so while Clueless raced off 4 pieces.
+The luck difference was 1.36 points, big enough to compensate for Clueless throwing away 0.85 points during the game.

 Now that we hopefully understand a little better the interplay between luck and skill we can go back to Finkel statement about the fifty-fifty contribution.
 And I honestly not sure what it means.
 An